a-kori/vae_vq-vae/VQ-VAE/JOURNAL.md

 - code review for chosen VQ-VAE model
 - repo cleanup
 - pair programming & debugging in `interpolation.py` with the team
-- fixed final interpolation error
+- fixed final interpolation error (with AVI format)